bergerkiller/Nover-Package/README.md

 bytecode manipulation library to accomplish this without any noticeable loss of performance.
 This utility library can be used in multiple ways.

+Plugin references to net.minecraft.server and org.bukkit.craftbukkit are automatically redirected to point to an existent package.
+This means that on a 1.4.5 MC version:
+    net.minecraft.server -> net.minecraft.server.v1_4_5
+    net.minecraft.server.v1_4_5 -> net.minecraft.server.v1_4_5
+    org.bukkit.craftbukkit.v1_5_1 -> org.bukkit.craftbukkit.v1_4_5
+If your plugin is running on a CraftBukkit build prior to the package versioning changes, it will still function.
+In that case:
+    net.minecraft.server.v1_4_5 -> net.minecraft.server
+    org.bukkit.craftbukkit.v1_5_1 -> org.bukkit.craftbukkit
+This way maximum flexibility is achieved.

 Important:
 * You are completely free to use all code used in this library.
 * You do not have to credit me (bergerkiller) for writing this library.
-* I am in no way responsable for any damages of any kind that this library may bring.
+* I am in no way responsable for any damages of any kind that this library may cause.
 * This library uses an altered class loader, and class loader hacks can become unstable.
+* Use this library responsably.
+Safeguard your code so it won't cause world corruption.

 Referencing this library
 -----------------